 Shaving the area around the hot spot and cleansing your pet prepares the skin for whatever treatments will follow.
 Make sure that your pet’s skin is completely dry before moving forward with any topical applications or treatments.

 Topical Creams and Powders

 Your pet’s hot spot won’t be able to heal if they continue to lick, bite, or scratch the affected area.
-In many cases Elizabethan or No Bite collars are used to prevent your pet from reaching the hot spot.
+In many cases, Elizabethan or No Bite collars are used to prevent your pet from reaching the hot spot.
 Elizabethan collars are conical shaped to keep your pet’s head quarantined from their body.
 This can be very helpful in the case of hot spots on the ears, as the pet is not able to scratch through the collar.
-This collar also keeps your pet from reaching affected areas with their mouth.
-No Bite collars are also recommended, however not in the case of hot spots on the ears or head as they will not keep your pet from reaching those areas.
+This collar also keeps your pet from reaching affected areas with its mouth.
+No Bite collars are also recommended.
+However, not in the case of hot spots on the ears or head, as they will not keep your pet from reaching those areas.

 More on Maintaining Healthy Skin and Coat

 Dog Hot Spots: What is Flea Allergy Dermatitis?